-Environmental permit for prohibited use
+Environmental permit for non-compliant use

 What is an off-plan environmental planning activity (BOPA)?